eroesch3/Streetsagram/README.md

-# Streetsagram
+# Streetstagram
 Full stack app where users create profiles to share and comment on streetscape photos.
 Streetstagram builds community by creating a platform for neighbors to share current events, artists to share their work, and for individuals to engage with each other by sharing images of their daily life.

 Streetstagram uses React.js, Express, Sequelize and Node.js.

+Streetstagram communicates with AWS cloud storage to host image urls.

 ## Installation and Set up
 The Streetstagram database is deployed to [Heroku](https://streetstagram.herokuapp.com/).